lomorage/lomo-backup/README.md

 this.
 Dictionary attacks will also be expensive for these same reasons.

 ### Key & Salt & Nonce
-`Lomo-backup` encrypts all data and metadata (original filename) while uploading the file to cloud and decrypts it upon retrieval on the fly.
-Each file upload has its own, unique encryption key derived from the master key.
-Master key is masked input from command line or derived from environment variable `LOMOB_MASTER_KEY`.
-The KDF (Key Derived Function) is agron2 which is the winner of the Password Hashing Competition.
-Salt for KDF is the same for encryption, and is generated randomly, and unique for each file.
+`Lomo-backup` encrypts all data and metadata, in which listing the original filename, during upload and decrypts them on-the-fly upon retrieval.
+Each file upload has a unique encryption key derived from a master key.
+The master key is either input via the command line or derived from the environment variable `LOMOB_MASTER_KEY`.
+The key derivation function (KDF) used is Argon2, the winner of the Password Hashing Competition.
+Each file's salt for the KDF is the first 16 byte of its SHA256 checksum.

 ### Notes
-- Filename is not encrypted
+- ISO and iso metadata filename is not encrypted

 # Pre-requisition
 ## AWS Glacier API Access ID and Access Secret